O-X-L/geoip-asn/README.md

 # Open IP to ASN/Internet Provider Database

-If you have on how to improve this project: [feel free to start a discussion](https://github.com/O-X-L/geoip-asn/discussions)
+If you have an idea on how to improve this project: [feel free to start a discussion](https://github.com/O-X-L/geoip-asn/discussions)

 ## Data sources